apache/incubator-openwhisk-GitHubSlackBot/docs/InstallationUsingIBMBluemix.md

 ![Create Document](images/Step2-CloudantPackageSelectAction.png)

-Select Cloudant instance we just created in previous step named **"GitHubSlackBotCloudant"** and database.
+Select Cloudant instance we just created in previous step named **"GitHubSlackBotCloudant"** and database you created.

 ![Coudant Package Binding](images/Step2-NewPackageBinding.png)

-It creates a new package **"GitHubSlackBotCloudant"** and you can view the details:
+It creates a new package **"TrackPRsInCloudant"** and you can view the details:

 ![Cloudant Package Binding Settings](images/Step2-PackageBindingSettings.png)